How To Get Resin Off Of Hands & Skin [Don’t Use Chemicals]

 In this article, we’ll break down simple and practical ways to tackle this issue.
 So, let’s dive in and learn how to bid farewell to resin on your hands and get back to the joy of creating!

-What Is Resin?
+What Is Epoxy Resin?

+Resin is a versatile and viscous substance derived from organic compounds, typically secreted by trees or produced synthetically.
+In crafting and DIY projects, epoxy resin, a popular synthetic variant, is often used for its adhesive and glossy properties.
 It consists of two main components, a resin and a hardener, which, when combined, undergo a chemical reaction resulting in a durable and transparent material.

 How To Get Resin Off Of Hands & Skin: what is resin

 UV resin, short for ultraviolet resin, is a type of liquid resin that cures or hardens when exposed to ultraviolet (UV) light.
 UV resin typically comes in a liquid form and remains pliable until exposed to UV light, such as sunlight or a UV lamp.
+However, its sticky nature also poses a challenge when it comes into contact with skin, necessitating effective removal techniques for crafters who find themselves unintentionally adorned with its clingy presence.

 How To Get Resin Off Hands And Skin